Zovi343/PostIt-App/readme.md

 # PostIt-App

-The fully functional and fully responsive website which I have built with React, Redux, React Router, Sass and Webpack.And I have also written tests for this app with Jest.
+The fully functional and fully responsive website which I built with React, Redux, React Router, Sass and Webpack.And I also wrote tests for this app with Jest.
 On this website you can post, remove, update articles.
 You can also view articles of others users and comment or like them.
 You can view this website online here: https://postit-right-now.herokuapp.com/